openculinary/blog/content/posts/principles.md

   improvement.
 If you discover or suspect any issue with our application or server security, please [let us know](mailto:security@reciperadar.com) and we'll investigate.

-- Only the people and services you send a 'shared session' link to will have access to your session.
-RecipeRadar does not store the contents of these sessions, nor do we have any way to find or inspect them.
-If you're curious for more details, read up on the [shared session](https://github.com/peer-base/peer-base) technology we use.